sphinx-doc/sphinx/doc/usage/configuration.rst

    The keys can contain `glob-style patterns`_, in which case all matching documents will get the specified sidebars.
-   (A warning is emitted when a more than one glob-style pattern matches for any document.)
+   (A warning is emitted when more than one glob-style pattern matches for any document.)

    Each value must be a list of strings which specifies